-- Security Auditing: This is internal inspection of Applications and Operating systems for security flaws.
-Audit can also be done via line by line inspection of code
+- Security Auditing: This is an internal inspection of Applications and Operating systems for security flaws.
+An audit can also be done via line by line inspection of code

 - Posture Assessment: This combines Security scanning, Ethical Hacking and Risk Assessments to show an overall security posture of an organization.

-It is always agreed, that cost will be more ,if we postpone security testing after software implementation phase or after deployment.
-So, it is necessary to involve security testing in SDLC life cycle in the earlier phases.
+It is always agreed, that cost will be more if we postpone security testing after software implementation phase or after deployment.
+So, it is necessary to involve security testing in the SDLC life cycle in the earlier phases.

 Let’s look into the corresponding Security processes to be adopted for every phase in SDLC